alphagov/govuk-developer-docs/source/manual/alerts/high-memory-for-application.html.md

 ## Increase the alerting threshold

-Sometimes the alerting thresholds are too low.
+Each application has it's own thresholds and sometimes these can be too low which can cause an app getting into a cycle of constant restarting.
 You can change them in [hieradata_aws/common.yaml][aws_common] or [hieradata/common.yaml][common].

 ```yaml